James Ensor: Influence and legacy

 An exhibition of approximately 120 works by James Ensor was shown at the Museum of Modern Art in New York City in 2009, and then at the Musée d'Orsay, Paris, October 2009 to February 2010.
 The Getty mounted a similar exhibition June to September 2014.
 The Art Institute of Chicago exhibited Ensor's 1887 masterpiece The Temptation of St. Anthony from November 2014 through January 2015, along with other important paintings and etchings.
 From October 2016 through January 2017, the Royal Academy of Arts in London hosted a major exhibition of Ensor's paintings and etchings, curated by the Belgian artist Luc Tuymans.
 The black artist Kara Walker painted a controversial work, "Christ's Entry into Journalism", inspired by Ensor in 2017.

 The yearly philanthropic "Bal du Rat mort" (Dead Rat Ball) in Ostend continues a tradition begun by Ensor and his friends in 1898.

 In the movie Halloween (1978), a poster of one of Ensor's self-portraits appears on the wall in Laurie Strode's (Jamie Lee Curtis) bedroom.

-On the 1994 album John Henry by American rock band They Might Be Giants, there is a song about Ensor titled "Meet James Ensor".
+American rock band They Might Be Giants wrote and recorded a song about Ensor, titled "Meet James Ensor."
+It was released on their 1994 album John Henry.

-The 2024 game "Please, Touch The Artwork 2" is a hidden object game where almost all of the artwork and even some of the game's music are works by Ensor.
+The 2024 game Please, Touch The Artwork 2 is a hidden object game where almost all of the artwork, and even some of the music in the soundtrack, are works by Ensor.